 - Restraining animals during examination and laboratory procedures

 - Maintaining and sterilising surgical instruments and equipment

 - Monitoring and caring for animals after surgery

 - Helping to provide emergency first aid to sick and injured animals

 - Giving medication or immunisations that veterinarians prescribe

-- Assisting in the collecting of blood, urine, and tissue samples
+- Assisting in the collection of blood, urine, and tissue samples

 A great way to get a feel of whether your interpersonal skills are suited to vet nurse assistant work is to go and volunteer at a local animal shelter or approach your local vet's practice.
-To successfully gain employment as a vet assistant, you'll need to demonstrate some experience in animal care, and this will give you something to point towards.
+To successfully gain employment as a vet assistant, you'll need to demonstrate some animal care experience, which will give you something to point towards.